 In 2022 new problems came to light, and the chapel was deemed unstable, with its iconic star-covered ceiling at risk of collapse.

-Because of the support of the patrons of The Chateau Diaries, over €200,000 has been set aside to secure the structure of the chapel and to repair the missing vault and the fresco of the Death of Saint Joseph.
+€200,000 has been set aside to secure the structure of the chapel and to repair the missing vault and the fresco of the Death of Saint Joseph.
 The paintwork restorers are specialists who have also worked at the Chateau de Versailles and are currently restoring the Catherdral of Notre Dame in Paris.

 Another €200,000 is needed to complete the restoration of the chapel and to bring it back to its former splendour to save it for future generations to enjoy.